Tiinker

 Q. What type of customers you are targeting?

-A. tiinker targets every-day net Surfers, not just the technically elite.
+A. tinker targets every-day Net Surfers, not just the technically elite.
 There's limited setup or configurability - it just learns what you like and serves it straight up.

-Q. What age group of people will be benefited most?
+Q. What age group of people will benefit most?

 A. 18-55.
 Anyone who uses the web for reading news.